Ono Island, Alabama: Present day

 Development began in the 1970s; now there are more than 1100 homes on the island.
-The community has its own water tower, fire station, and private harbor, two recreation centers, basketball and pickleball courts, a playground, a boat launch, a guard house at the entrance, and an administrative center known as Ono House.
+The community has its own water tower, fire station, and private harbor, two recreation centers, basketball and pickleball courts, a playground, a boat launch, a community greenspace, a guard house at the entrance, and an administrative center known as Ono House.
 The island has several canals used for water traffic.
 The main road is known as Ono Boulevard.
 Home prices are among the highest in the county, sometimes topping $2 million for a four-acre lot and $6 million for a lot and home.

 The community depends upon nearby Orange Beach, Alabama for fire and police services, paying $245,000 annually for the service which protects over 1,000 residents.

 Notable residents of Ono Island have included former Healthsouth CEO Richard Scrushy and former NFL player Kenny Stabler.
 Comedian and inspirational speaker Andy Andrews also lives on the island.
-There are a number of other prominent homeowners including NFL GM's, authors, musicians, well known coaches, and business leaders who have bought on the Island for privacy.
+There are a number of other prominent homeowners including NFL general managers, authors, musicians, well known coaches, and business leaders who have bought on the Island for privacy.
 The other residents of the Island are cognizant of that and do not share who lives on the Island.

 Climate

 Ono Island is a barrier island and subject to unabated hurricane-force winds.
-On July 19, 1997 the area was hit by Hurricane Danny.
+On July 19, 1997, the area was hit by Hurricane Danny.
 Rain estimates exceeded 35 inches at Dauphin Island just a few miles away.
-On September 16, 2004 the community suffered extensive damage when Hurricane Ivan came ashore just a few miles west.
+On September 16, 2004, the community suffered extensive damage when Hurricane Ivan came ashore just a few miles west.
 The Category 3 storm packed winds of 120 mph.
 The island's nearest weather reporting station is Gulf Shores, Alabama, which provides climate data.
 Ono Island was also impacted by Hurricane Sally in 2020 causing extensive damage.